Uppercrust would not be the bakery it is without the community that supports it. Click on the links below to learn about our friends:

 Mark and Steve exhibit the kind of easy comfort that can only come from knowing, deep down, how to make people happy at a restaurant.
 They’re riotously funny, and generous with their time and hospitality.
 True elder statesmen of Gainesville’s food and beverage scene.

 Finding good broadline food distribution is a fraught but essential business for nearly all, ahem, “food service establishments.”
 Cheney Brothers Inc., is a privately-held Florida family business.
 Their offices and warehouses are utilitarian, and their resources go toward the quality, availability and breadth of their products.
-Our rep, Mike, has also paid out of his pocked the few times we’ve had an order issue.
+Our rep, Mike, has also paid out of his pocket the few times we’ve had an order issue.

 DOXA is a third-wave coffee shop in Alachua.
 It is a beautiful space, with drinks that match the consideration we put into the baked goods they serve from us.